The New York Times Company (NYT): History, Ownership, Mission, How It Works & Makes Money

 Year Key Event Significance

 1896 Adolph S. Ochs acquires the newspaper.
-Rescued the paper from near bankruptcy, established the 'All the News That's Fit to Print' motto, and laid the foundation for its reputation and family control (Ochs-Sulzberger family).
+Rescued the paper from near bankruptcy, established the 'All the News That's Fit to Print' motto, and cemented the Ochs-Sulzberger family's control through a private trust.

 1971 Publication of the Pentagon Papers.
 Cemented the paper's role in investigative journalism and government accountability, leading to a landmark Supreme Court case (New York Times Co. v.
 United States).